MBetters/ubuntu-vm/README.md

 If you don't use VS Code, just open your machine's `~/.ssh/config` in an editor.

-Copy this config into your SSH config file...
+Copy the output of this command into your SSH config file...

 ```bash
 vagrant ssh-config